Monday, February 21, 2011

 1. Melt the butter with the drizzle of oil in a large saucepan, and add the garlic, onion, leek and red pepper.
 Season to taste with salt, freshly ground black pepper and the sugar.

-2. Cook on a medium heat,for about five minutes untill the vegetables have just begun to soften.
+2. Cook on a medium heat,for about five minutes until the vegetables have just begun to soften.
 Add the tomatoes and cook for a further five minutes.

 3. Add the chilli flakes, cream and basil to the pan.
 Simmer for about 15 minutes until the mixture has reduced a little, stirring frequently.
 Remove from the heat and adjust the seasoning, as necessary.
 Blend the sauce together using a hand blender.